kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 These stages are implemented in different software environments: development, testing, staging, and production.
 Creating and maintaining a reliable environment determine the application's quality to be released to live production environments.
 In this context, two commonly used pre-release environments are the staging and test environments.

-This article will teach you the characteristics, purposes, and key differences associated with staging and test environments while highlighting their unique roles in the application development lifecycle.
+This article will teach you the characteristics, purposes, and key differences associated with staging and testing environments while highlighting their unique roles in the application development lifecycle.

 ### What is a staging environment